ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2015-06-12-feeling-rushed.md

 **I accomplish more when I take my time.**

-One of the worst things I can do is rush, feel rushed, be rushed, let rushing get the best of me.
+I need not rush, feel rushed, be rushed or let rushing get the best of me.

-It’s far better to lean into confusion with a relaxed attitude and the willingness to take breaks often.
+It’s far better to lean into confusion with a relaxed attitude and the willingness to take breaks early and often.

 Go slowly.
 Go relaxedly.
 That's how I'll accomplish the most.